qdrant/landing_page/qdrant-landing/content/documentation/guides/monitoring.md

 - `/metrics` is the direct endpoint of the underlying Qdrant database node.

-- `/sys_metrics` is a cloud-only endpoint that not only shares information about the database from `/metrics` but also provides additional operational data from our infrastructure about your cluster, including information from our load balancers, ingresses, and cluster workloads themselves.
+- `/sys_metrics` is a Qdrant cloud-only endpoint that provides additional operational and infrastructure metrics about your cluster, like CPU, memory and disk utilisation, collection metrics and load balancer telemetry.

 ### Node metrics `/metrics`